Mohamed-Imed-Eddine/Harmonic-NAS/README.md

 # Run Experiments
-In Harmonic-NAS, we conducted experiments within a distributed environment.
+In Harmonic-NAS, we conducted experiments within a distributed environment (i.e., clusters of GPUs).
 To replicate these experiments, follow these steps:<br>
-Modify the configuration file located in [./configs](./configs) to match your desired settings.<br>
+Modify the configuration file located in [./configs](./configs) to match your customized settings.<br>
 Run the following command to initiate the Harmonic-NAS search.
 ```shell
 $ python search_algo_DATASET.py